“Curiouser and curiouser!” Cried Alice (she was so much surprised, that for the moment she quite forgot how to speak good English).

 The camp counselors only chew you out if they catch you during the day.
 It’s a different slant on things if they catch you at night.
 It gets serious on the mattresses.

 The one time I almost got caught was bad.
 It was at night.
 We were cutting down a path, zigzagging to the girl’s side of the camp, keeping low and slow.
 When we got to the Jungle Jim next to the sport’s field we ran into Jonas and Alana.
 They were making out.

 Jonas is a counselor.
 Alana is almost a counselor.

 “What the hell are you doing?”
 Jonas asked, jumping up.

 “Go back to your cabin,” he said, shrugging.
 “I don’t care.”

 We were jogging back past the tall birch trees behind our cabin when we saw flashlights crisscrossing in the windows.
-The counselors were inside looking for us.
+Some counselors were inside looking for us.
 We had packed our sleeping bags with leaves covered over with clothes.
 The flashlights were stabbing all around and the counselors were laughing.
 We lay on the ground when they came out.
 They didn’t notice we were there.
-Once they were gone we ran into the cabin.
+Once they were gone, we ran into the cabin.

 We were all laughing and yelling and punching each other.